Package pygeodesy :: Module formy

 • earth - The earth model (Datum, Ellipsoid, Ellipsoid2, a_f2Tuple or a scalar earth radius in meter).

-• LatLon_and_kwds - Optional LatLon=None class to return the intersection plus additional LatLon keyword arguments, include datum if different from earth.
+• name_LatLon_and_kwds - Optional, overriding name="hartzell" (str), class LatLon=None to return the intersection plus additional LatLon keyword arguments, include the datum if different and to convert from earth.

 Returns:

-The intersection (Vector3d, pov's cartesian type or the given LatLon instance) with attribute heigth set to the distance to the pov.
+The intersection (Vector3d, pov's cartesian type or the given LatLon instance) with attribute height set to the distance to the pov.

 Raises: